akpinkerton/supra-sched/README.md

   - See calander
   - Find availability for meetings
   - View schedules for a group
-    - EX: Unit on shift work
+    - EX: Unit on shift work# supra-sched